 Note, I did not say just any old photo place -- such as the sideline operations found in corner stores.
 Use a photo store or lab that also does high quality prints from film -- the kind of place local professional photographers and keen amateurs frequent.
 The print may cost a bit more than a corner store version, but will be worth the difference if it lasts many years longer without fading.

 TEST.
-If in doubt as to which store/lab makes a better product, choose two typical files and order sample prints from each store.
-Lightly pencil the store identity on the back of its two prints.
-Then shuffle the prints so you don't know which is which, and compare them face up.
+If in doubt as to which store/lab makes a better product, choose a typical photo (it should also have some prominent red object in it, because red tends to fade more than other colours) and order two copies of the sample print from each store.
+Lightly pencil the store identity on the back of its prints.
+Then shuffle the prints face up (one from each store) so you don't know which is which, and compare them.
 Place them in winning order, and then turn them over and record the source stores' order of finish.

-Next wrap the same half of the same picture from each store with aluminium foil and tape to a south facing (or sunny) window, photo-side facing out.
+Next take one picture from each store and tape to a south facing (or sunny) window, photo-side facing outside.
 After a couple of weeks, compare them for fading and note the order of best to worst.
-(If there is no difference, you can rewrap and expose for another two weeks.
+(If there is no difference, you can expose for another two weeks.
 If there is still no noticeable fading, the print will last for a lot of years -- possibly more years than you -- in its nice, safe, dark, acid-free album or photobox.)

-Now you have a unbiased pecking order as to which stores produce the best prints and which have the most permanent prints.
+Now you have a unbiased pecking order as to which stores produced the best looking prints, and which stores made the most permanent prints.
+Hopefully one store comes out tops in both categories.

 "But," you ask, "doesn't that take away your control over the quality of the final output?"
 Not really.

 But when you want to have prints of the 200 plus pictures you took on your recent vacation, the time and expense of doing all that printing at home can be excessive.
-You can still have quality control of the photos and get them printed inexpensively by that professional photography store.
+You can still have quality control of the photos and get them printed inexpensively by a good photography store.

 Make a new working file folder on your hard drive and paste COPIES! there of all the photo files you want to print.
 (Just in case you change your mind as to which ones are worth printing, bring over working copies of every one of the say, vacation files.
 You can always eliminate unwanted ones later during your final decision as to which get printed.)

 Use your photo program to examine and enhance and crop the working copies until you are satisfied.
 No loss of quality control there.
-Now make your final selection for printing and put those files onto a media type (memory card or CD or ...) that can be read at the professional photography store (ask first).
+Now make your final selection for printing and put those files onto a media type (memory card or CD or ...) that can be read at the photography store (ask first which media they can use).
 Sometimes you can send the photos electronically, but if you don't have high speed Internet, or have more than a few photos, it is usually easier to deliver the files in person or by mail.

-For home printing of text, letters, diagrams, plans, and reference material off the Web, B&W laser printers are ideal.
+For home printing of text, letters, diagrams, plans, and for reference material off the Web, black and white laser printers are ideal.
 These printers and their cartridges have dropped to very reasonable prices for home use.
 They have permanent output and use inexpensive, regular paper.
 They are also extremely reliable and long lived.

-(The file contents above have also been reviewed and totally updated where needed.)
+(The file contents above have also been reviewed and totally updated where needed, and some new information added about higher resolution cameras and their needs.)

-Even lower resolution cameras in cell phones are taking pictures that appear nearly daily on the TV news because they were actually carried by someone who chanced to be at a breaking-news event.
-Not too many people carrying 23 Megapixel 4-pound digital SLRs everywhere they go.
+Even cell phones are getting higher resolutions and taking pictures that appear nearly daily on the TV news because they were actually carried by someone who chanced to be at a breaking-news event.
+Not too many people carrying 24 Megapixel 4-pound digital SLRs everywhere they go.
 Any camera small enough to carry everywhere, every day, beats an expensive clunker in the closet at home.
+And the old camera will be taken places where you would not risk an expensive new one.
 (And yes you could have both.
-The clunker will shine when you take it on a special mission where you can tolerate its weight and bulk for the duration of your task.)
+The new clunker will shine when you take it on a special mission where you can tolerate its weight and bulk for the duration of your task.)

 If you buy a higher resolution camera today with more features (that you really/probably/maybe will use) and a more pleasant dropping price, great.
 The photo tips still work.
 And so does the gotcha that more megapixels mean bigger memory cards and more back-up disks, and eventually more memory and faster processors for another new computer, which needs new programs with more new features (than all the old features -- that you never did learn how to use) and so on ...